Sequence assembly: De-novo vs mapping assembly

-Influence of technological changes
+Technological advances

 The complexity of sequence assembly is driven by two major factors: the number of fragments and their lengths.
 While more and longer fragments allow better identification of sequence overlaps, they also pose problems as the underlying algorithms show quadratic or even exponential complexity behaviour to both number of fragments and their length.
 And while shorter sequences are faster to align, they also complicate the layout phase of an assembly as shorter reads are more difficult to use with repeats or near identical repeats.

 In the earliest days of DNA sequencing, scientists could only gain a few sequences of short length (some dozen bases) after weeks of work in laboratories.
 Hence, these sequences could be aligned in a few minutes by hand.